LET ME TELL YOU MY STORY...

 A simple decision that saved my life, as well as my sister's.

-And I made this decision in 2011...
+And I made that decision in 2011...

 The day I crossed paths with a serial killer named Peters Mertens was the day Olivia gave way to the Naked Spirit.